ramya487/Have-Some-Fun/README.md

 ![Screenshot (268)](https://user-images.githubusercontent.com/124439274/232098998-c59f260e-3a5a-4c79-8614-17cc0d8b562d.png)
 ### Future Scope
 This can be further improved by implementing it in a GUI interface.
 It will be a way lot better by the addition of various different intermediate responses.
+A feature can be included which allowes multiple users to play simultaneously and a database can be used to record the scores.